Garmin Fenix 5x Hiking Review

 I’ve been testing the Garmin Fenix 5x for over 6 months now, and it’s a great watch, but it might not be worth the money for some folks.
 Having a topo and trail map on your wrist is incredible.
 And the Fenix 5x is also a very powerful tool for anyone who loves the outdoors and/or fitness, with hundreds of features.
 But it comes at a price, a high price that is.
 This review shows you all the ins-and-outs of the watch, how to use it, and how to decide whether it’s right for you.

 I’m up to four weeks with the Fenix 5x.
-Watch has become inseparable from my daily activities.
+The watch has become inseparable from my daily activities.
 Really grown on me.
 More so than the Apple Watch had.
 I keep looking at it, its stunning black rugged design with capabilities that surpass expectations.
 Anyone on the fence, go for it.
 You won’t be disappointed. – Amazon Reviewer

 Okay, I’ll make this easy.
 The Fenix 5x is the only model that has maps, so for hiking, the Fenix 5x is your only option.
 The other Fenix models are more fitness oriented with some navigation functions built in, similar to the Fenix 3.
 I won’t go into the details of each here; there are plenty of posts on that elsewhere.
 Here’s the important info for hiking: